dpella/interop-example/README.md

 ## **7. Conclusion**

-Integrating Haskell functions like `dpella_sample_random` into SQL databases is achievable for SQLite, PostgreSQL, and MySQL, each with distinct mechanisms and trade-offs.
-SQLite offers simplicity for embedded or single-process use cases with per-connection state management.
-PostgreSQL provides a robust, scalable solution via its extension system but requires significant setup complexity.
-MySQL offers a middle ground with dynamic UDFs and lazy initialization, trading some lifecycle clarity for flexibility.
-The choice depends on the specific requirements for scalability, deployment complexity, and state management strategy.
-The use of common wrapper modules simplifies application-level code, while the underlying integration method dictates the operational characteristics.
+Integrating Haskell functions like `dpella_sample_random` into SQL databases demonstrates the flexibility of combining Haskell's type safety with the efficiency of relational databases.
+In this report, we explored the feasibility of integrating Haskell functions into three different SQL engines, each offering a unique approach to the integration process tied with different trade-offs:

+* SQLite: Best for lightweight, embedded applications with simple integration needs.
+* PostgreSQL: Ideal for robust, scalable systems requiring explicit runtime management, however with a more complex setup.
+* MySQL: A flexible option for moderate-load applications with dynamic function loading, trading some lifecycle clarity for flexibility.

+The choice of approach depends on the specific requirements for scalability, deployment complexity, and state management.
+By leveraging common Haskell wrapper modules, developers can simplify application-level code while adapting to the operational characteristics of each database engine.